- What is a Bar Chart?

 Back to Top

-While bar charts can be vertical or horizontal, the most common format is vertical.
-Excel calls vertical graphs column charts and horizontal graphs bar charts.
+A small quirk with Excel: Excel calls vertical graphs column charts and horizontal graphs bar charts.

-Sample problem: Create a bar chart in Excel that illustrates the following data for the tallest man-made structures in the world (as of January, 2013):
+Example problem: Create a bar chart in Excel that illustrates the following data for the tallest man-made structures in the world (as of January, 2013):

 |Building||Height in feet|